mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 Poll Statistics.

 No. of epoll cycles:                           343
-No. of epoll cycles with wait:                 66
 No. of epoll calls returning events:           19
-No. of non-blocking calls returning events:    10
 No. of read events:                            2
 No. of write events:                           15
 No. of error events:                           0
 No. of hangup events:                          0
-No. of accept events:                          4
-No. of times no threads polling:               4
-Total event queue length:                      1 Average event queue length:                    1 Maximum event queue length:                    1
+No. of accept events:                          4 Average event queue length:                    1 Maximum event queue length:                    1
 No of poll completions with descriptors